-In response to similar legislation (SB 1029), officials from the Department of Health and Senior Services, the Department of Public Safety, Missouri Highway Patrol, the Department of Social Services, the Office of the State Public Defender, the Newton County Health Department, the St. Louis County Health Department, the Missouri Office of Prosecution Services and the Office of the State Courts Administrator each assumed the proposal will have no fiscal impact on their respective organizations.
+In response to similar legislation (SB 1029), officials from the Newton County Health Department and the St. Louis County Health Department each assumed the proposal will have no fiscal impact on their respective organizations.
 Oversight does not have any information to the contrary.
 Therefore, Oversight will reflect a zero impact in the fiscal note for these agencies for these sections.